GOP members revolt against House floor mask rule after new CDC guidance

 'Enough with the Mask-erpiece Theater,' tweeted Rep. Bob Gibbs of Ohio

-Some Republican members are in rebellion over the House’s failure to change its rule on masks in light of new guidance from the Centers for Disease Control.
+Some Republican members are in rebellion over the House’s failure to change its rule on masks in light of new guidance from the Centers for Disease Control and Prevention.

 GOP members of the House refused to follow rules set by Speaker Nancy Pelosi, D-Calif., mandating masks on the House floor Tuesday.
 At least one was threatened with a fine.